lkobierski/qa-engineering/06-ci-cd/README.md

 This section contains CI/CD examples.

-The purpose of this section is to demonstrate understanding of continuous integration / continous deployment from a QA perspective, using GitHub Actions to run automated tests.
+The purpose of this section is to demonstrate understanding of continuous integration / continuous deployment from a QA perspective, using GitHub Actions to run automated tests.

 ## Repository Structure